Collegiate Terms & Traditions

 Parents Association

 All parents belong to the Parents Association (PA).
-The goal of the PA is to strengthen the Collegiate community through volunteer and financial assistance of educational and recreational needs of the students, as well as to promote open communication between administrators, teachers, and parents.
+The goal of the PA is to strengthen the Collegiate community through volunteer and financial assistance for the educational and recreational needs of the students, as well as to promote open communication between administrators, teachers, and parents.
 Parental involvement and support are integral to the mission of Collegiate.
-Parents are encouraged to volunteer their time and talents, attend PA meetings and functions and contact any PA executive board with questions or concerns.
+Parents are encouraged to volunteer their time and talents, attend PA meetings and functions, and contact any PA executive board with questions or concerns.

 Senior Speeches